modernpoacher/react-component-name/README.md

 # react-component-name

-Get a React component name from its rendered element
+Get a React component name from its `DOM` element

 _These examples use **Testing Library** but you can also get the component name from any rendered element with `getComponentNameFromElement` or from its `Fiber` node with `getComponentNameFromFiber`_